kiringodhwani/RustCheatSheet/README.md

 **`{pattern} => {expression}`**

-- `match` expressions have to be **exhaustive** (i.e., every possible value for the variable we are matching on MUST be accounted.
+- `match` expressions have to be **exhaustive** (i.e., every possible value for the variable we are matching on MUST be accounted for ).

 - If don’t want to individually specify every case, can use a **catch-all pattern**.
 I.e.,  if we go through all of the arms and none of them match the variable, then we execute this last catch-all arm. <ins>Examples:</ins>